Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/lab_tasks.md

   - Link the published DockerHub repository in the issue.
   - Please add all files (`Dockerfile` etc.) that you have used to set up this container.

+### Singularity

+- Rebuild the Docker container as Singularity container.
+Create a new merge request for this in the GitLab repository TODO.

 ## Deadline